Jesus said “If you love Me, keep My commandments.”

 Most of what Paul said is quoted from the Old Testament, like how Jesus spoke, and when I research the scriptures that Paul quotes, it changes my understanding of what Paul is saying in his letters.

-So I think that’s what Peter meant when he said Paul’s letters are hard to be understood by the unlearned.
 The unlearned in Torah will misunderstand what Paul is really saying.
 That has proven to be true for me.

 So that’s why I am sharing this helpful hint, because this really helped me to get understanding revealed to me bit by bit as I “Came out of her, My people”